 What is a quartz heater?

 A quartz heater is an electric heater that produces infrared (IR) radiation to provide warmth.
-Quartz heaters are available as indoor space heaters, outdoor patio heaters, or as a heater designed for industrial purposes.
+Quartz heaters are available as indoor space heaters, outdoor patio heaters, or a heater designed for industrial purposes.

 It is called a quartz heater because of the use of quartz, a material similar to glass but much more heat resistant.
 A quartz heater works very similarly to an old-fashioned lightbulb.
 Except it becomes much hotter (therefore, quartz is used instead of glass) and emits infrared instead of visible light.